 If you are at risk or have been diagnosed with breast cancer or ovarian cancer, we can help.
 Connect with others who share your experience in our national Peer Support Network.
-Speak with our staff genetic counselor about your family history or concerns about cancer risk.
+Discuss genetic concerns related to your family history and cancer risk with our support staff.
 Let us help you help your children through your cancer journey with parenting resources.
 Create a survivorship plan tailored to your unique needs.